USDA-FSA/fsa-design-system/components/content-tabs/index.md

 layout: page
 parent: "Components"
 title: "Content Tabs"
-intro: "Use Content Tabs to arrange related content on the same page to in a more compact visual footprint."
+intro: "Use Content Tabs to arrange related information or functionality in a defined area on the same application page."
 jump_menu: true
 ---